wangziqi2013/wangziqi2013.github.io/_posts/2018-04-12-A-Lazy-Snapshot-Algo-with-Eager-Validation.markdown

 The paper gives a detailed description of the incremental BOCC algorithm, which is dubbed as the "Lazy Snapshot Algorithm" (LSA).
-Write phase is not covered in the description, nor does it give concrete solutions about the version storage, the garbage collection problem, etc.
+Write phase is not covered in the description, nor does it give concrete solutions about the version storage, the garbage collection problem, etc. One of the interesting thing to note is that, although the paper claims that both the upper bound and the lower bound of the transaction is used to perform validation, only the upper bound appears meaningful in the algorithm description.
+The lower bound of the transaction, on the other hand, is only written into, but never read for purposes other than updating the lower bound itself.
+Removing the lower bound hence does not affect the correctness of the algorithm.